Emma Raducanu

-Raducanu was born in Toronto and raised in London.
-She made her WTA Tour debut in June 2021.
-With a wildcard entry at Wimbledon, ranked outside the top 300, she reached the fourth round in her first major tournament.
-At the 2021 US Open, Raducanu became the first singles qualifier in the Open Era to win a Grand Slam title, beating Leylah Fernandez in the final without dropping a set in the tournament.
-It was the second Grand Slam tournament of her career; she holds the Open Era record for the fewest majors played before winning a title.
+With a wildcard entry at 2021 Wimbledon, ranked outside the world's top 300, she reached the fourth round at her first major tournament.
+At the 2021 US Open, she became the first qualifier in the Open era to win a singles major title, beating Leylah Fernandez in the final without dropping a set during the tournament.
+It was the second Grand Slam tournament of her career, and she holds the Open-era record for the fewest majors played before winning a title.